campbellC/UsefulScripts/README.md

-TODOGEN.pl
+todoGenerator
 -------------
 The purpose of this script is to search through a text file and find lines that end in "TODO: stuff to do" and record the stuff to do in a seperate file that records the line number where this TODO occurs.
+It also works on directories and has options for recursing through them etc.

 directoryTree.py:
 -------------------